siddhu12980/Redis-based-Job-Queue-System/README.md

 The worker processes Python code using a separate child process.
 The submitted code is executed, and the output or error messages are stored in the Redis results list associated with the problem ID.

 ### JavaScript Execution:
 Similarly, JavaScript code is executed in a child process.
 The output or errors are captured and stored in Redis, allowing users to retrieve the results using the /result/:id endpoint.

-You can use curl, Postman, or any HTTP client to submit jobs.

 ## Architecture